Xerips/ArchLinux/ArchLinuxInstallation/readme.md

 Write this partition to disk with the `w` command.
 Exit out of fdisk with `q`.

-Creat your linux file system (ext4):
+Create your linux file system (ext4):
 `sudo mkfs.ext4 /dev/sda1`
 '/dev/sda1' is the name of the partition you've just created. **Be very careful** while partitioning and writing file systems.
 If you pick the wrong drive or partition, you could lose whatever was on the drive.